eml-eda/oenne/README.md

 jupyter lab --ip='*' --port=58080 --no-browser
 ```

-In this second case, you will see instructions in the terminal that suggest to access the server by opening a URL that looks like this:
+In the local scenario, a new browser window should popup automatically with the Jupyter Lab session.
+In the remote case, instead, you will see instructions in the terminal that suggest to access the server by opening a URL that looks like this:

 ```
 http://localhost:58080/lab?token=<LONG_STRING>